 - Reapplying for next year

 If you miss your firm offer, but meet your insurance offer

 Nice work – you can still go to one of your top two universities!
 If this shows as unconditional, you don't need to do anything further now.
 Again, this may take a while to update on Track.
 If this is still showing as conditional by lunchtime on results day, you should phone the university to find out what the hold up is.
 Remember to stay calm and be polite.

 If you are now going to your insurance choice, you will need to change your student loan details using your online student finance account, but this can wait a few days.

 Wait for your confirmation letter to arrive and think about sorting out accommodation at your new university.

 If you wish to decline your offer, you can still go into Clearing.
-In 2019, UCAS have added a feature where you can self-release into Clearing if you wish to decline your offers.
+You can self-release into Clearing if you wish to decline your offers.

 If you miss your insurance offer as well as your firm offer

 Check Ucas Track to see if you've been accepted with lower grades.
 If your insurance still says your offer is conditional it means they haven't decided yet – phone them up like you did your firm choice.

 They may accept you with lower grades.
 If they accept you, that's great!
 If they don't, you'll be entered for Clearing, but remember that you don't have to go to another university if you don't want to.